commercetools/nodejs/readme.md

 </p>

 TODO:
-- UMD build (webpack), specific for some packages
 - readme for `sdk-client`
 - think about how to re-implement `process` fn
 - basic setup for gitbook documentation